atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 For example, the [`schema:dateCreated`](https://schema.org/dateCreated) Property requires an ISO DateTime string (according to the schema.org definition), but using a value `true` with an `xsd:boolean` datatype results in perfectly valid RDF.
 This means that client software using triples with a `schema:dateCreated` predicate cannot safely assume that its value will be a DateTime.
 So if the client wants to use `schema:dateCreated` values, the client must also specify which type of data it expects, check the datatype field of every Atom and provide logic for when these don't match.
-Also important combining `datatype` and `predicate` fits the model of most programmers and langauges better - just look at how every single struct / model / class / shape is defined in programming languages: `key: datatype`.
+Also important combining `datatype` and `predicate` fits the model of most programmers and languages better - just look at how every single struct / model / class / shape is defined in programming languages: `key: datatype`.
 This is why Atomic Data requires that a `predicate` links to a Property which must have a `Datatype`.

 ### Adding shortnames (slugs / keys) in Properties

 Using full URI strings as keys (in RDF `predicates`) results in a relatively clunky Developer Experience.
 Consider the short strings that developers are used to in pretty much all languages and data formats (`object.attribute`).
 Adding a _required_ / tightly integrated key mapping (from long URLs to short, simple strings) in Atomic Properties solves this issue, and provides developers a way to write code like this: `someAtomicPerson.bestFriend.name => "Britta"`.
-Although the RDF ecosystem does have some solutions for this (@context objects in JSON-LD, @prefix mappings, the @ontologies library), these prefixes are not defined in Properties themselves and therefore are defined locally only, which means that developers have to manually map them most of the time.
+Although the RDF ecosystem does have some solutions for this (@context objects in JSON-LD, @prefix mappings, the @ontologies library), these prefixes are not defined in Properties themselves and therefore are often defined locally or separate from the ontology, which means that developers have to manually map them most of the time.
 This is why Atomic Data introduces a `shortname` field in Properties, which forces modelers to choose a 'key' that can be used in ORM contexts.

 ### Adding native arrays